 - Answers to frequently asked questions about bring a tort claim in Baltimore City

 This is a sampling of recent jury verdicts and settlements in Baltimore City from analysis of various sources, including our own cases.
 Due to the lack of scientific methodology (and maybe our pro-injury victim bias) these should not be viewed as a representative sampling of all jury verdicts.
 We also include below some of our big verdicts and settlements in Baltimore.
 You should believe that these verdicts predict success in any case we might take in the future.
-Still, this is valuable information we give because we think that are useful in giving you a better measure of how juries award the loss of life and/or pain and suffering.
+Still, this is valuable information we give because we think that are useful in helping Baltimore personal injury lawyers understand the value of their client's case and because, if you are a victim, it may give you a better idea of the range of jury awards for the loss of a life and/or pain and suffering.

 - 2014: $5.2 Million Verdict.
 Our client, a 49 year old man is badly injured while at work when an automatic gate thrusts into the air, trapping him and twisting his knee.
 He is taken to the emergency room where he is seen and treated by an ER doctor and a physician’s assistant.
 He is diagnosed with a sprain and discharged after approximately two hours, having undergone only a series of X-rays.
 It is later discovered that the PA suspected a knee dislocation, but never told the supervising doctor.
 Our client goes home only to return two days later with any injury and needs an above the knee amputation.
 We filed a medical malpractice lawsuit alleging a failure to rule out an injury to the popliteal artery.
 Had proper testing been performed in the emergency room, Plaintiff’s leg would have survived.
 Even the Defendants probably believed this by the end of the trial.
 Still, their lawyers argued that our client is at fault for failing to provide them with an adequate history in order for them to suspect a knee dislocation.
 Defendants further allege that the injury to Plaintiff’s popliteal artery occurred after he was discharged.
 A jury sees through the Defendants’ ridiculous allegations and award $5.2 million dollars.
 The award is broken down by $216,000 for past medical bills, $601,000 for further prosthesis, $667,000 for further lost wages, $35,000 in lost household services, and $3,700,000 in pain and suffering.
 Miller & Zois handled this Baltimore City Circuit Court case.